Hawaiian Channel Swimming Association

 2. For multiple crossing of different channels (e.g., 2 different channels), follow item #1 rules.
 The swim will be recorded as a multiple-channel swim.

-HAWAIIAN ISLAND CIRCUMNAVIGATION RULES
+HAWAIIAN ISLAND SWIM CIRCUMNAVIGATION RULES

 Follow HCSA’s rules, document your swim, submit your Observer's log using the approved certification form and become part of the legacy of Hawaiian Channel Swimming.
+Become a Contributor of HCSA today.